lmanul/424/index.md

 where necessary, impose an assessment or additional Common Charge in order to meet any unanticipated Common Expense.
-The Board of Managers shall advise all Unit Owners, promptly,in writing, of the amount of Common Charges payable by each of them, respectively, as deter- mined by the Board of Managers, as aforesaid, and shall furnish copies of each budget on which such charges are based,to all Unit Owners and to their mortgagees, if so required.
+The Board of Managers shall advise all Unit Owners, promptly,in writing, of the amount of Common Charges payable by each of them, respectively, as determined by the Board of Managers, as aforesaid, and shall furnish copies of each budget on which such charges are based,to all Unit Owners and to their mortgagees, if so required.